0xTCG/vectron/README.md

 ## Beneath the Hood

-Vectron starts by analyzing all functions with decorators starting with the `@vectron` decorator that contain a single instance DP kernel (this kernel function is decorated with ‘@vectron_kernel’).
+Vectron starts by analyzing all functions with decorators starting with the `@vectron` decorator that contain a single instance DP kernel (this kernel function is decorated with `@vectron_kernel`).
 For each such kernel, Vectron generates a new procedure that takes a list of instances as input and performs a set of specific operations in parallel on these instances.

 Kernel analysis begins by dividing the kernel function into four major blocks.
 The first block — **initialization block** — deals with the creation and initialization of a DP matrix.
 Vectron considers anything before the main set of `for` loops as a part of the initialization block.